facebook/react-native-website/docs/flexbox.md

 The `top`, `right`, `bottom`, and `left` values of an absolutely positioned element will be relative to its containing block.

-Percentage lengths like `width: '50%'` or `padding: '10%'` applied to absolutely positioned elements will be calculated relative to the size of its containing block.
-So for example, if the containing block is 100 points wide, then `width: 50%` on an absolutely positioned element will cause it to be
-50 points wide.
+Percentage lengths (e.g.: `width: '50%'` or `padding: '10%'`) applied to absolutely positioned elements will be calculated relatively to the size of its containing block.
+For example, if the containing block is 100 points wide, then `width: 50%` on an absolutely positioned element will cause it to be 50 points wide.

 The following list will help you determine the containing block of any given element: